HarbourMasters/Ghostship/docs/building.md

 1. Copy over the smcube.otr you have generated into the root directory if the repository
 2. From the GitHub, download the soh.otr and place that in the build directory, e.g. `./build-cmake`
+3. Now you can run the executable directly or from Visual Studio Code

 ## macOS
 Requires Xcode (or xcode-tools) && `ninja, cmake` (can be installed via homebrew, macports, etc)